microsoft/PowerToys/README.md

 > 👉 Note: Microsoft PowerToys requires Windows 10 1803 (build 17134) or later

-### Microsoft Store [RECOMMENDED]
+### Via Github with MSI [RECOMMENDED]

-Install [Microsoft PowerToys from the Microsoft Store][store-install-link].
-This allows you to always be on the latest version when we release new builds with automatic upgrades.
+Install from the [Microsoft PowerToys GitHub releases page][github-release-link].
+Click on `Assets` to show the files available in the release and then click on `PowerToysSetup.msi` to download the PowerToys installer.

 This is our preferred method.

 ### Other install methods

-#### Via GitHub
+#### Via GitHub with MSIX [EXPERIMENTAL]

-The preview of these utilities can be installed from the [PowerToys GitHub releases page](/releases).
-Click on `Assets` to show the files available in the release and then click on `PowerToysSetup.msix` to download the PowerToys installer. <br />
+The experimental version of PowerToys using MSIX is available.
+It can be installed from the [PowerToys GitHub releases page][github-release-link].

-PDB symbols for the release are available in a separate zip file `PDB symbols.zip`.
+Click on `Assets` to show the files available in the release and then click on `PowerToysSetup.msix` to download the PowerToys installer.

-#### Via Chocolatey (Unofficial)
+#### Via Chocolatey [Unofficial]

 Download and upgrade PowerToys from [Chocolatey](https://chocolatey.org).
 If you have any issues when installing/upgrading the package please go to the [package page](https://chocolatey.org/packages/powertoys) and follow the [Chocolatey triage process](https://chocolatey.org/docs/package-triage-process)